 Ask any baker and they will tell you their critical baking appliance is a standing mixer.
 Appliance garages are a great way to “hide” appliances while keeping them within easy reach.
 A custom pull out drawer made specifically for your mixer is another effective option.

-Photo Courtesy of Flavin Architects
+Photo Courtesy of Flavin Designers

 Courtesy of Plain & Fancy Cabinetry